linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 ##### Startup Delay

-When there are multiple systems in the computer, Startup Delay will be switched on by default, and the grub menu will keep 5 seconds for users to select.
+When there are multiple systems in the computer, Startup Delay will be switched on by default, and the grub menu will keep five seconds for users to select.

-When there is only one system in the computer, Startup Delay will be switched off by default, and the grub menu will keep only 1 second.
+When there is only one system in the computer, Startup Delay will be switched off by default, and the grub menu will keep only one second.

 ##### Default Boot Entry

 1. On the homepage of Control Center, click ![general](../common/general.svg).
 2. Click **Boot Menu**.
-3. Click the option in the preview window to set it as the default one.
+3. Select one option, the authentication window pops up.
+Input password to set it as the default one.

 ##### Boot Menu Theme